Apostle Junia: To Make Disciples with a Carrot or a Stick?

 “We have found [Paul] to be a troublemaker, stirring up riots among the Jews all over the world.
 He is a ringleader of the Nazarene sect and even tried to desecrate the temple; so we seized him.
 (Acts 24:5-6)

 Did early European colonizers follow Paul's example, bringing Christianity as hope for the indigenous peoples?
-Or did they follow Paul's example of forcing ideas on people or societies that did nto want a new religion preached?
+Or did they follow Paul's example of forcing ideas on people or societies that didn't want a new religion preached?
 Were colonizers motivated to spread Christianity as a means of gaining power over indigenous peoples?

 Jesus's Way: The Carrot in Evangelism

-If we look to Jesus as our example, he did not demolish Roman idols or fight to make Christianity enforced by Roman national law.
 Jesus attracted people by showing them love, healing their illnesses, and bringing hope.
-He overturned hierarchies, challenged the religous powers, and uplifted the weak.
+He overturned hierarchies, challenged the religious powers, and uplifted the weak.
 He showed them God's love.

 While Jesus was sinless before God, he may have been guilty of breaking the legalistic practices, working on the Sabbath, and blaspheming.
 Jesus did call himself equal to God (while religious authorities did not believe he was God).
 Jesus made many disciples by using the carrot: